A SmartBear plugin for running TestComplete tests from Jenkins.

-- It has required browsers, test data files, and other helper files and applications.
+The required test data files and other helper files reside on the nodes.

-- If you have a desktop tested application, make sure the node has that application installed before the TestComplete tests start working.
+If you have a desktop tested application, make sure the application is installed on the nodes before running TestComplete tests.

-- Add the TestComplete Test step to your Jenkins build.
+- Add the TestComplete Test step to your Jenkins job.

 - Select the test runner: TestComplete or TestExecute.